codacy/pulse-event-cli/README.md

 Take a look at Pulse's documentation [here](https://docs.pulse.codacy.com).

-## Github Action
+## GitHub Action

-You can use this Github-Action to send changes and deployment events to Pulse's service directly from you CI.
+You can use this GitHub Action to send changes and deployment events to Pulse's service directly from you CI.

-The following workflow is an example where [git-version](https://github.com/codacy/git-version) is used to generate new versions on each deployment and store that information in git tags.
+The following workflow is an example where [codacy/git-version](https://github.com/codacy/git-version) generates new versions on each deployment and stores that information in Git tags:

 ```yaml
 name: Pulse